Preliminary Education Specialist Credential: Moderate/Severe Disabilities with EL Authorization

 - Two written recommendations by persons who can address scholastic performance and suitability for teaching (recommendation forms are available in the Special Education Credential Program Admission Booklet);

-- A written personal narrative to be reviewed and approved by the Special Education Program Director;
+- A written personal narrative to be reviewed and approved by the Special Education Program Coordinator;

 - Verification of a negative tuberculin examination within the last four years;

-- Academic achievement, verified through official transcripts from ALL institutions of higher education attended; applicants must possess a minimum undergraduate grade point average of at least 2.67 in all baccalaureate and postbaccalaureate course work or at least 2.75 in the last 90 quarter units attempted
+- Academic achievement, verified through official transcripts from ALL institutions of higher education attended; applicants must possess a minimum undergraduate grade point average of at least 2.67 in all baccalaureate and postbaccalaureate course work or at least 2.75 in the last 60 semester or 90 quarter units attempted;

 - Documentation of 45 hours of experience in K-12 classrooms;